 Disclaimer: This post contains affiliate links which we may make commission from.
 As always, we only recommend places and products we love!

 Location & Where to Stay For Your Cliffs of Moher Hike

 The Cliffs of Moher are located on the west coast of Ireland in County Clare.
 The nearest big city being Galway which is approximately 1 hour and 30 minutes away; though many choose to do a Cliffs of Moher tour from Dublin which is approximately three hours away.
-Though there are a few hotels in the area we opted to stay in a cozy Airbnb that is walking distance from the Cliffs of Moher.
+Though there are a few hotels in the area we opted to stay in a cozy Airbnb that was a short walking distance from the Cliffs of Moher.

 BOOK THIS AIRBNB CLOSE TO THE CLIFFS OF MOHER

 Visiting The Cliffs of Moher by Rental Car